suss-vli/faq/vocareum/faq.md

 </details>

-## Copy/paste text from Local Desktop to Virtual Desktop
+## Copy/Paste text from Local Desktop to Virtual Desktop

   1. Use Crtl + C keyboard shortcut to copy the text from your local desktop.
   2. Navigate to your virtual desktop and click on the arrow to open the noVNC control panel.
      ![Open noVNC control panel](images/novnc-control.png)
-  3. CLick on the **Clipboard** button on the noVNC control panel to open the Clipboard.
+  3. Click on the **Clipboard** button on the noVNC control panel to open the Clipboard.
      ![Open noVNC clipboard](images/novnc-clipboard.png)
   4. Use Ctrl + V keyboard shortcut to paste the text into the Clipboard.
   5. In your virtual desktop, **right-click** on your mouse and click **Paste** to paste the contents on the application.

      ![Paste contents](images/paste-virtual-desktop.png)
      ![Paste contents](images/paste-virtual-desktop2.png)
   6. Click the arrow on the noVNC control panel to hide it.
      ![Close panel](images/close-novnc.png)

-## Copy/paste text from Virtual Desktop to Local Desktop
+## Copy/Paste text from Virtual Desktop to Local Desktop

   1. Highlight the text you want to copy to the local desktop.
      ![Highlight text](images/highlight-text.png)
   2. Click on the arrow on the left to open the noVNC control panel.
-  3. CLick on the **Clipboard** button on the noVNC control panel to display the Clipboard.
+  3. Click on the **Clipboard** button on the noVNC control panel to display the Clipboard.
      ![Open noVNC clipboard](images/display-clipboard.png)
   4. Use the Ctrl + C keyboard shortcut to copy the text in the Clipboard.
   5. Use the Ctrl + V keyboard shortcut to paste the text in your local desktop.